Currently, six consultants and two registrars provide a secondary care rheumatology service to residents of central Manchester.

 The Kellgren Centre is very well supported by our physiotherapy and occupational therapy colleagues, with a dedicated service for rheumatology patients and involvement in our educational activities.

-Podiatry and foot care for residents of central Manchester is provided by the community podiatry service.
+Podiatry and foot care for residents of central Manchester is provided by the community podiatry service which can be accessed through your general practitioner.

 Biologics service